Integrated, high-value, patient-centered care. This is Yale New Haven Health:

 As one organization, we’re working together to make health care more patient-focused, more accessible and more cost-effective.
 Some call it personalized medicine.
 We call it good care.

-Bridgeport Hospital is a non-profit 501-bed community teaching hospital and home to the second inpatient campus of Yale New Haven Children's Hospital.
-Affiliated with Yale School of Medicine, the hospital operates the only burn center in Connecticut – the Connecticut Burn Center.
-Bridgeport Hospital is certified by the Joint Commission as a Primary Stroke Center and approved by the American College of Surgeons Commission on Cancer as a teaching hospital cancer program.
+Bridgeport Hospital is a non-profit 501-bed community teaching hospital that serves patients at its Bridgeport and Milford campuses.
+It is home to the only burn center in Connecticut and features the second inpatient campus of Yale New Haven Children's Hospital.
+Affiliated with Yale School of Medicine, the hospital is certified by the Joint Commission as a Primary Stroke Center and approved by the American College of Surgeons Commission on Cancer as a teaching hospital cancer program.
+The hospital also offers specialized services in cancer, geriatrics, neurology and neurosurgery and cardiac care.

 Greenwich Hospital is a non-profit, 206-bed community teaching hospital, affiliated with Yale School of Medicine.
 It was the first Connecticut hospital to receive the Joint Commission Gold Seal of Approval for adhering to strict standards for excellence and safety in spinal fusion and total hip and knee replacement.
 The hospital also received the American Heart Association and American Stroke Association quality achievement award for its higher stroke care standard.
 As a progressive regional healthcare center, it includes Smilow Cancer Hospital's Greenwich Hospital Campus.